lenriquez/file-change-detector-websocket/README.md

 # file-change-detector-websocket
 Websocket that broadcast file changes

-The main idea of this proyect is to create a run-loop capable to inform user the changes on an specific file
+The main idea of this project is to create a run-loop capable to inform user the changes on an specific file

 There are many and more mature implementations of a websocket in Ruby but this personal project is created to learn more about websockets